Egyptian police clear protesters near U.S. mission

 More than 250 people have been reported injured in the clashes since Tuesday, when protesters climbed the embassy's walls and tore down an American flag in anger at the film.

-The film portrayed the Prophet Mohammad as a womanizer and religious fake.
+The film portrayed the Prophet Mohammad as a womaniser and religious fake.
 U.S. Secretary of State Hillary Clinton has called it "disgusting and reprehensible".

 Egypt's prestigious Al-Azhar mosque and seat of learning said it should be made a criminal offence around the world to "infringe on the symbols of Islam and of other world religions, after the attacks upon it that have disturbed world peace".